 If you want to file an improvement in the issue tracker please discuss it first on one of the mailing lists.
 They offer much bigger audience than issue tracker.
 The latter is not suitable for long discussions.

 Keep in mind that the behavior you are witnessing could be intended.
-Good formal resources for verifying whether or not the language behavior is intended is either in the Scala Improvement Proposal Documents or in the Scala Language Specification.
+Good formal resources for verifying whether the language behavior is intended is either in the Scala Improvement Proposal Documents or in the Scala Language Specification.
 If in doubt, you may always ask on the Community Category or Stack Overflow.